isomerpages/moh-upec/_courses-and-seminars/Certification Renewal Courses/EMT Certification Course.md

 one certified EMT as the crew leader.
 Therefore, Private Ambulance Operators (PAOs) must ensure that their personnel have successfully completed EMT training and hold valid EMT certification.</p>
+<p>For more detailed information regarding EMT course providers, available
+dates, and course fees, please visit the SkillsFuture Singapore (SSG) website and use their search feature to find the most up-to-date details.
+You can access this information by clicking the following link:</p>
+<p>Visit the SSG website:</p>